 We wandered around the church for an hour taking photos which would later become corrupt.
 After the church, we toured the museum and plaster workshop below the church.
 Touring the Basilica de la Sagrada Familia was one of my favorite parts of our trip.
 It’s a must-see for anyone visiting Barcelona.

 La Boqueria market

-La Boqueria market is a large open air market with a combination of traditional market food stalls and restaurants and bars.
-The bars serve Cava which is similar to Champagne but is produced in Spain, therefore cannot be called Champagne.
+La Boqueria market is a large open-air market with a combination of traditional market food stalls and restaurants and bars.
+The bars serve Cava which is similar to Champagne but is produced in Spain, therefore it cannot be called Champagne.
 We ate a delicious breakfast at one of the bars and then walked down the pedestrian street and tourist area known as Las Ramblas.

 Parc de la Ciutadella

 The temperature in the afternoon was at its highest so we thought that was the best time to go on a pedal pub tour of Parc de la Ciutadella.
 The pedal pub tour company in Barcelona is owned by an American who modeled it after the pedal pub tour company in Minneapolis, Minnesota.
 I took two photos during the tour on my phone and played with them on Instagram.

 Fun fact: Since the pedal pub can seat more than 12 passengers, the driver of the pedal pub is required to have a bus driver’s license even though the pedal pub moves solely on human power.